arcticnoah/arcticnoah-website/README.md

     - Image zooming has been added.
         - Images can be viewed in fullscreen now by clicking/tapping any content image.
         - Using the library: [medium-zoom](https://github.com/francoischalifour/medium-zoom), to add this feature.
+        - *Note: Currently disabled as it makes image carousels difficult to use.
+Hopefully this will be fixed soon*
     - Custom audio player widget has been added.
         - Consistent style across browsers and devices.
         - Has the most common/important features of a browser audio player.